 A twist on the virgin sunrise, this mocktail switches from orange juice to peach juice.
 Adding a little lemon-lime soda lightens up the drink and gives it a fruity Shirley Temple-like feel.
 Just like all "sunrise" drinks, you'll pour grenadine for a sweet pomegranate flavor that's delicious in this peachy drink.
 The grenadine will naturally sink to the bottom of the glass and slowly integrate into the rest of the drink.
 If you prefer, give the drink a good stir to mix in that sweet syrup right away.

 Peach juice is not the most common type of fruit juice, though it is becoming more popular.
 You may be able to find it with the specialty juices in a grocery store's natural food section.
 When peaches are in their prime, this drink is a perfect excuse to make fresh peach juice.
 Peach nectar is a great alternative, and you can use peach juice blends that include other fruits too.

 Pour the peach juice over ice into a highball or old-fashioned glass.

 Slowly pour the grenadine into the drink—it will sink to the bottom and gradually rise, integrating into the drink.
 Serve and enjoy.

 How to Make Fresh Peach Juice

 Use a juicer if you have one to make quick work of juicing a few peaches.
-You can also process peaches into a juice using your blender: Add about 2 1/2 cups of peeled peach chunks to the blender with one cup of water, 1/2 tablespoon lemon or lime juice (to stabilize the juice's color), and about one tablespoon of sugar.
+You can also process peaches into a juice using your blender: Add about 2 1/2 cups of peeled peach chunks to the blender with 1 cup of water, 1/2 tablespoon lemon or lime juice (to stabilize the juice's color), and about 1 tablespoon of sugar.
 Strain it if you like, and store it in the fridge for up to one week.